shadielfares/nvim-config/README.md

 This repository contains my personal configuration for Neovim, aimed at enhancing productivity and customizing the Neovim experience.

+`NOTE`: Also added oh-my-zsh as its just nicer

 ## Table of Contents

 - [Installation](#installation)